influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 Kapacitor service properties are configured using key value pairs organized into groups.
 Any property key can be located by following a tree-like path.
 For example: `[http].https-enabled` or `[slack].channel`.
-The main means for declaring values for configuration keys is in through the configuration file.
+The main means for declaring values for configuration keys is through the configuration file.
-On a POSIX system this file is located by default on the file system at the following
+On a POSIX system this file is located by default at the following location:
-location: `/etc/kapacitor/kapacitor.conf`.
+`/etc/kapacitor/kapacitor.conf`.
 On Windows systems the location of this file can be defined at startup with the `-config` argument.
 The path to the configuration file can also be declared using the environment variable `KAPACITOR_CONFIG_PATH`.
 The values declared in this file can be overridden by environment variables beginning with the token `KAPACITOR_`.
 Some values can